siriusxm/snapshot4s/docs/markdown/faq.md

 Here are a few tools for other languages:
  - The [Jest Javascript testing framework](https://jestjs.io/docs/snapshot-testing) supports snapshot testing.
  - [Insta.rs](https://insta.rs/) is a snapshot testing tool for Rust.

+## Can I choose to promote snapshots only in selected file?

+Yes!
+Similarly to running only specific test with `testOnly *MySuite*` sbt command, you can use `snapshot4sPromote *MySuite*` to only update the snapshots present in and referenced by `MySuite.scala`.